Project management skills: 25 soft, hard, & technical skills

 Project scope is the size, goals, and limitations (i.e., deadlines and resources) for your project.
 Your project scope will define what you can achieve within a certain timeframe and budget.
 Setting and defining your project scope is important in order to prevent scope creep, which is when your project deliverables outgrow your original project scope.

-In order to improve your project scoping skills, practice setting project scope early and often.
-Once you’ve set your project scope, share it with stakeholders and surface it frequently, so everyone is on the same page about the project’s aims and limitations.
-Use it as a point of reference, so you know when to say no to new asks.
+To improve your project scoping skills, practice setting project scope early and often.
+Once you've set your project scope, share it with stakeholders and surface it frequently so everyone is on the same page about the project's aims and limitations.

 quotation mark